mariabnd/resources/bgm.md

 # Music

-Various pieces of music that are sometimes nice to have on in the background while working
+Various pieces of music that are sometimes nice to have on in the background while working.

 | Artist | Title | Year |
 | ---- | ---- | ---- |